-ICOM Digital Advanced System (IDAS) is ICOM's digital land mobile radio system using the NXDN common air interface and offers a complete system of handeld radios, mobile radios, repeaters, network interface/trunking controller, IP-based virtual radi, various accessories and a complete system solution
+ICOM Digital Advanced System (IDAS) is ICOM's digital land mobile radio system using the NXDN common air interface and offers a complete system of handheld radios, mobile radios, repeaters, network interface/trunking controller, IP-based virtual radii, various accessories and a complete system solution

 IDAS system features

 IDAS has useful calling features including selective calling, status message, radio, stun/kill/revive and GPS position reporting, etc. The IDAS system is ideal for business and industry users who are thinking to migrate to a digital system and hence to future mandated narrow channel spacing.

 The IDAS radio can receive both analog mode and digital mode signals on a single channel.
 You can partially introduce the IDAS radios, while using the existing analog radios in a system.
 The IDAS system allows you to scale migration to narrow band digital at your own pace and need, while running your existing analog system.
 It is a cost efficient way to obtain the next generation two-way radio technology and protect your current system investment.

 When compared to a TDMA (Time Division Multiple Access) 6.25 equivalent system, the FDMA (Frequency Division Multiple Access) enables "peer to peer" communication between radios in 6.25kHz digital mode.
 It ensues communication with no reduction in channel capacity, even if a repeater site is not available, or goes down.

 As explained, the IDAS system allows you to meet US FCC narrow banding requirements, and provides a solution to overcrowded airwaves.